pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 Douro Labs is assigned as operator of the Pyth Data Marketplace on behalf of the Pyth DAO.
 This assignment includes:

-- **Partner Management:** Selection, onboarding, and removal of Marketplace partners
+- **Publisher Management:** Selection, onboarding, and removal of Marketplace publishers
-- **Commercial Terms:** Negotiation of partnership agreements
+- **Commercial Terms:** Negotiation of agreements
 - **Infrastructure & Delivery:** Technical infrastructure for data normalization and distribution
 - **Billing & Entitlements:** Where applicable, handling of billing and customer contracts